TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Discussions and suggestions

-Use the [Node-RED google group](https://groups.google.com/forum/#!forum/node-red) for general discussion about this node.
+Use the [Node-RED google group](https://groups.google.com/forum/#!forum/node-red) or the [#uibuilder](https://node-red.slack.com/messages/C7K77MG06) channel in the [Node-RED Slack](https://node-red.slack.com) for general discussion about this node.
 Or use the
 [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) for raising issues or contributing suggestions and enhancements.

 ## Contributing

-If you would like to contribute to this node, you can contact Totally Information via GitHub or raise a request in the GitHub issues log.
+If you would like to contribute to this node, you can contact [Totally Information via GitHub](https://github.com/TotallyInformation) or raise a request in the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues).

 If submitting code (preferably via a pull request), please use eslint to adhere to the same standards.